Aldicarb

 Aldicarb is a carbamate insecticide which is the active substance in the pesticide Temik.
 It is effective against thrips, aphids, spider mites, lygus, fleahoppers, and leafminers, but is primarily used as a nematicide.
 Aldicarb is a cholinesterase inhibitor which prevents the breakdown of acetylcholine in the synapse.
+Aldicarb is considered "extremely hazardous" by the EPA and World Health Organization and has been banned in more than 100 countries.
 In case of severe poisoning, the victim dies of respiratory failure.

 Aldicarb was first synthesized in 1965 by Payne and Weiden, and was sold on the market for the first time in 1970.
 The synthesis of aldicarb results in both the E and Z isomers.

-Aldicarb is one of the most widely used pesticides internationally, and is also one of the most environmentally toxic.
-Aldicarb poisoning from agricultural water runoff has led to the destruction of healthy ecosystems and the irreversible poisoning of fertile agricultural land.

 Aldicarb is effective where resistance to organophosphate insecticides has developed, and is extremely important in potato production, where it is used for the control of soil-borne nematodes and some foliar pests.
 Its high level of solubility restricts its use in certain areas where the water table is close to the surface.

 Regulatory status

 In the United States, aldicarb was approved by the EPA for use by professional pesticide applicators on a variety of crops, including cotton, beans, and others.
 It is not approved for household use.
 The EPA started limiting the main aldicarb pesticide, Temik 15G, in 2010, requiring an end to distribution by 2017.
 Discontinuation of the use on citrus and potatoes began in 2012, with a complete phase out of the product expected by 2018.
 A new aldicarb pesticide named AgLogic 15G, was approved by the EPA in December 2011 and is said to be entering the market in 2015.
 It will be registered for use on cotton, dry beans, peanuts, soybeans, sugar beets, and sweet potatoes.

 Tres Pasitos, a mouse, rat, and roach killer that contains high concentrations of aldicarb, has been illegally imported into the United States from Mexico and other Latin American countries.
 The product is highly toxic to animals and people, and according to the EPA "should never be used in [the] home."

 Most commonly, aldicarb causes toxic symptoms when it is ingested through food that has been tainted with the insecticide.
 Once in the body, aldicarb is broken down into aldicarb sulfone and aldicarb sulfoxide.
 Hydrolysis of aldicarb leads to aldicarb oximes and aldicarb nitriles to reverse the toxicity.

 Aldicarb is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.

+The use of aldicarb has been prohibited in Europe since 2003 due to concerns over the impact on non-target organisms.